bvquoc/ICPC-Training/cv/CV_Bui-Vi-Quoc.md

 > Hi, I'm a student who can code and learn about technology all day without getting tired.

-I started learning to code three years ago.
-Mainly about C++ and competition programming (data structures & algorithms).
+I started learning to code three years ago, mainly about C++ and competition programming (data structures & algorithms).
 That helped me win some achievements and get a position as a programming instructor at an academy.

 In the past year, I have been very focused on learning web programming.
 And I'm trying to be a good software engineer.